truenas/core-build/README.md

 ## Requirements

-* Your build environment must be  FreeBSD 10.3-RELEASE or later (or FreeBSD 10-STABLE) (building on FreeBSD 9 or 11 is not supported at this time).
+* For building FreeNAS 9.10 (only), your build environment must be FreeBSD 10.3-RELEASE or later.
+* For building FreeNAS 10, your build environment must be FreeBSD 11.0-RELEASE or later.

 * An amd64 capable processor.
 12GB of memory, or an equal/greater amount
   of swap space, is also required.